anuragroy17/action-demo/README.md

 - Uses secrets to securely pass sensitive information to the script.

 This setup ensures that only files with matching names are compared, and new files are added directly, with a pull request being created if necessary.

+**Note:** Check if "Read and write permissions" are enabled in Settings -> Actions -> General -> Workflow permissions